pandafhg/MHVR-to-SAF/README.md

 "RunOnnx Tutorials.docx" : A detailed tutorial with English and Japanese versions.

 # Related Article
-For a more detailed description, please refer to the authors' article (below).
+For more detailed description, please refer to the authors' article (below).

 If you need to use the model in your study, please cite the author's article (below).